Uniform honeycombs in hyperbolic space: [3,5,3] family

 One related non-wythoffian form is constructed from the {3,5,3} vertex figure with 4 (tetrahedrally arranged) vertices removed, creating pentagonal antiprisms and dodecahedra filling in the gaps, called a tetrahedrally diminished dodecahedron.
 Another is constructed with 2 antipodal vertices removed.

-The bitruncated and runcinated forms (5 and 6) contain the faces of two regular skew polyhedrons: {4,10|3} and {10,4|3}.
+The bitruncated and runcinated forms (5 and 6) contain the faces of two regular skew polyhedra: {4,10|3} and {10,4|3}.